-- 1. Require that notice to include all writings or materials provided for the noticed meeting to a member of the state body by the staff of a state agency, board, or commission, or another member of the state body that are in connection with a matter subject to discussion or consideration at the meeting. - 2.
-Require those writings or materials pertaining to the meeting be made available on the state body's internet website, and to any person who requests the writings or materials in writing, on the same day as the dissemination of the writings and materials to members of the state body or at least 72 hours in advance of the meeting, whichever is earlier. - 3.
+1. Require that notice to include all writings or materials provided for the noticed meeting to a member of the state body by the staff of a state agency, board,

+- or commission, or another member of the state body that are in connection with a matter subject to discussion or consideration at the meeting.
+Require those writings or materials pertaining to the meeting be made available on the state body's internet website, and to any person who requests the writings or materials in writing, on the same day as the dissemination of the writings and materials to members of the state body or at - 3.
 Prohibit a state body from discussing those writing or materials, or from taking action on an item to which those writings or materials pertain, at a meeting of state body unless the state body has complied with these provisions.

-The Board decides to leave the bill at a watch position.
+The Board decided to leave the bill at a watch position.